ghborras/ghborras.github.io/about.md

 title: Welcome !  to my personal website in GitHub
 permalink: /about/
 ---
+I was more than 15 years in the world of building construction, now I try to open new work paths.

-I have been in the world of web development for a short time, thanks to platforms such as GitHub and its large community of developers, everything becomes easier.
+Thanks to platforms such as GitHub and its large community of developers, everything becomes easier.
 I hope in the future to be able to contribute something of interest for all.

 ### Contact me